“Scientists dream about doing great things. Engineers do them.” –James A Michener

-Pre-engineering students build a solid liberal arts foundation at Stetson University, which prepares them for advanced engineering courses at a professional school.
+As a pre-engineering student, you will build a solid liberal arts foundation at Stetson University, which prepares you for advanced engineering courses at a professional school.
 Class sizes are small, and the faculty is available for personal attention.

-With Stetson University's pre-engineering program, students can choose among several options:
+With Stetson University's pre-engineering program, you can choose among several options:

-- After completing their first two years of foundational courses at Stetson University, a student can transfer to an engineering school to complete a course of study over the succeeding two or three years.
+- After completing your first two years of foundational courses at Stetson University, you can transfer to an engineering school to complete a course of study over the succeeding two or three years.

-- Students can also choose to pursue the dual-degree program by spending the first three years at Stetson University taking fundamental pre-engineering courses and enhancing their liberal arts background.
-Students who select the dual degree option major in physics then transfer to an engineering school to complete their work for a degree.
-At the end, students will have a bachelor's degree from Stetson University in addition to a bachelor's degree in engineering.
+- You can also choose to pursue the dual-degree program by spending the first three years at Stetson University taking fundamental pre-engineering courses and enhancing your liberal arts background.
+You can select the dual degree option major in physics and then transfer to an engineering school to complete your work for a degree.
+At the end, you will have a bachelor's degree from Stetson University in addition to a bachelor's degree in engineering.

-- Finally, some students remain at Stetson University to earn a bachelor of science degree and then pursue their engineering interests in graduate school.
+- You can also remain at Stetson University to earn a bachelor of science degree and then pursue your engineering interests in graduate school.

-Whatever option a student chooses, they will have hands-on experience in state-of-the-art laboratories, actually using equipment students might just look at or read about at a larger school.
+Whatever option you choose, you will have hands-on experience in state-of-the-art laboratories, actually using equipment you might just look at or read about at a larger school.
 A senior project is also required.
 An undergraduate student interested in research also has the opportunity to participate in faculty research projects or off-campus summer internships.

 Beyond the Classroom